Your Food, Simplified — movewell.

 Portion your meal prep evenly with your scale

-After cooking a big batch, use your scale to divide it into equal portions across your containers.
+After cooking a big batch, use your scale to divide it into equal portions.
 Log it once and repeat.
 Tracking becomes so much easier when every container has the same amount.

 Weighing your food correctly is everything.
-You can be consistent with tracking and still not see results if you're not weighing accurately.
 Raw not cooked, dry not wet, and don't forget the oil.
 These small things make a really big difference. 🤍

 Keep these on hand and you'll always be able to throw together a solid meal.
 No fancy ingredients, just the basics.